pulkit042/RISE_IOT_Projects/README.md

-# RISE Internship 2025 – IoT Projects Repository
+# IoT Projects Repository

-Welcome to my official project repository for the **RISE Internship 2025**.
-During this internship, I will be working on a total of **8 IoT-based projects**, each focusing on real-world applications using embedded systems, sensors, and wireless communication.
+Welcome to my official project repository.
+I have worked on a total of **IoT-based projects**, each focused on real-world applications using embedded systems, sensors, and wireless communication.

 This repository will serve as a central hub for all my project code, simulations, images, documentation, and learnings.